sammugg/avengers-guessing-game/README.md

 # Avengers Guessing Game

 A simple guessing game that has a user select a character and the computer randomly decide if they survive the new movie Avengers: Infinity War.
+>Images are not my own and all creative credit goes to their creators.

 ## File Structure